 How the TWC Internship Matching Process Works

-Please keep in mind that most placement interviews take place 3-6 weeks prior to the start of the internship.
+Please keep in mind that most internship interviews take place 3-6 weeks prior to the start of the internship.
 If you applied during the early or competitive ranges, there could be a long wait until your this process begins, during which time you may be asked to complete agency-specific applications (large federal agencies require applicants to complete their own internal applications in addition to the TWC application).
 As you wait, you can monitor your progress on TWC's accepted student website, complete housing forms, and select your TWC class.

 Once you are officially accepted, you will be sent a TWC username & password so that you can go into another section of the TWC website and monitor your account.
 You can see exactly to what agencies your application materials are sent.
 Monitor this regularly and begin to research agencies and employers listed there.
 This site is also where you will find your housing agreement, pay your housing deposit, and view the TWC Course Guide for your evening class.

-As part of your acceptance, you will receive an email to set up an advising session (via phone or Skype) with a one of the staff members of TWC's Office of Internship Site Relations, who will work with you individually to find a placement that meets your goals.
-This person will send you a survey called KSI: Knowledge, Skills, and Interests, and conduct an informal interview via phone or Skype.
-This will ensure that TWC finds the best possible placement match for you.
-This person will become your main contact at TWC until about two weeks before you arrive, and will act as your agent, sending your materials around to offices and agencies that would be a good fit.
+As part of your acceptance, you will receive an email to set up an advising session (via phone or Skype) with a one of the staff members of TWC's Office of Internship Site Relations.
+This person will work with you individually to find some internship sites that meets your goals, will become your main pre-arrival contact at TWC, and will act as your agent in DC, sending your materials around to offices and agencies that would be a good fit.
 Please keep them informed of any changes to your plans, goals, or requests.
-Actual placements don't really start happening until 3-6 weeks before you are scheduled to arrive in Washington DC.
+Actual phone interviews don't start happening until 3-6 weeks before you are scheduled to arrive in Washington DC.
 Even if you applied for the earliest of deadlines, do not expect any employers to start contacting you until about 3-6 weeks before check-in.